-- (1) Measuring worker status at iteration boundaries.
-Training iterations in modern ML frameworks are relatively short (in seconds or even sub-seconds, as we show later in Fig. 1 and Fig. 4), and these iterations share a high similarity because an identical computation graph is used in each iteration.
-Therefore, the execution status in recent iterations is a valuable reference for that of the near future, relieving the need for costly intra-iteration progress measurements. - (2) Detecting stragglers at BSP iteration boundaries.
-Under BSP there is a synchronization barrier at the end of each iteration, offering a natural opportunity to centralize all the workers' status information and optimize, with a global view, their load for the best load balancing effect. - (3) Adjusting load by tuning the batch size at iteration boundaries.
+(1) Measuring Worker Status at Iteration Boundaries.
+Training iterations in modern ML frameworks are relatively short (in seconds or even sub-seconds, as we show later in Figs. 1 and 4), and these iterations share a high similarity because an identical computation graph is used in each iteration.
+Therefore, the execution status in recent iterations is a valuable reference for that of the near future, relieving the need for costly intra-iteration progress measurements.

+(2) Detecting stragglers at BSP iteration boundaries.
+Under BSP there is a synchronization barrier at the end of each iteration, offering a natural opportunity to centralize all the workers' status information and optimize, with a global view, their load for the best load balancing effect.

+Fig. 1.
+The relationship between computation time and batch size for different EC2 CPU instances.

+(3) Adjusting load by tuning the batch size at iteration boundaries.
 The batch size is a hyper-parameter that, as each iteration commences, dictates how many samples should be encapsulated into a tensor batch for processing in that iteration.
 It accurately controls a worker's load because each sample consumes identical compute cycles.
 Besides, given the stochastic (i.e., sample-insensitive) nature of SGD, load migration can be realized by increasing the batch size of one worker and reducing that on another.
 This can avoid the communication overhead without compromising the training convergence.